zzalscv2/FFEA/doc/1-Install/0-Install.md

 Installation {#install}
 ============

+> **Warning!** FFEA is still a work in progress, and may have some rough edges.
+If you find one of these edges, please get in touch with us using our [issue tracker](https://bitbucket.org/sohpc-ffea/ffea/issues) so that we can round it down.

 This file describes how to install FFEA TEST, conisting of the FFEA_runner and the ffeatools.
 The instructions in this file are for the most common use cases, and cover the command line tools.